Is Drug Addiction Destroying Your Life?

 Recovery Is Possible

-If you are ready to learn more about drug abuse counseling and take the necessary steps to recover, or if you have any questions or concerns about therapy and my practice, please call or email me to schedule a free 30-minute phone consultation.
+If you are ready to learn more about drug abuse counseling, or if you have any questions or concerns about therapy and my practice, please call or email me to schedule a free 30-minute phone consultation.

 I am available to conduct drug and alcohol evaluations for court mandates clients and I also provide group therapy for relapse prevention.